steveblue/angular2-rollup/README.md

 </script>
 ```

+For production, `ngr` will concatenante library packages into `vendor.js`.

 ### How do I configure SystemJS for dev for jit builds?

 You must configure `system.config.js` in order to inject third party libaries for development.
-Just map each request for a library to the umd bundle for the library.
-The build places wach library in the `build/lib` folder.
-SystemJS needs to know where the library is located in the `build/lib` folder.
+Map each request for a library script to the umd bundle for the library.
+The build places each library in the `dist/path/to/lib` folder.
+SystemJS needs to know where the library is located in the `dist/path/to/lib` folder.

 ```
    map: {